PrestaShop/prestashop.github.io/news/_posts/performance/2020-12-14-apache-vs-nginx.md

 {: .text-center }

 ![NetworkTraffic][NetworkTraffic]
-_Network traffric, nothing specific, excerpt from GCP monitoring_ {: .text-center }
+_Network traffic, nothing specific, excerpt from GCP monitoring_ {: .text-center }

 More interesting is the CPU, that is almost completely used for both instances: